gabriellawilsonkopko/Composition-and-Rhetoric-Doctoral-Progress-Planner/README.md

 [README.md](https://github.com/user-attachments/files/30915821/README.md)
 # Doctoral Progress Tracker — Student Guide

 This is a website that helps you track your progress through your PhD in Rhetoric and Composition: coursework, milestones, semester planning, career goals, mentors, and job market prep.
-It was adapted from the article *Navigating Uncertain Terrain* by Gabriella Wilson-Kopko.

 You don't need to know anything about coding to use this.
 This guide walks through everything in plain steps.

-## Opening your tracker

-Your program should have shared a web link with you (something like `https://username.github.io/repo-name/`).
-Just open that link in any browser — Chrome, Safari, Edge, Firefox all work — and you'll see the tracker.
-Nothing to install, no login required.

-Bookmark the link so you can find it easily each time you come back.

 ## How your information is saved

 Everything you type is saved automatically, right in your own browser, on your own device.
-Nobody else — not your program, not your advisor, not other students — can see what you enter.
-There's no account and nothing is sent to a server.

 **The one thing to know:** because your progress lives only in your browser, it will *not* follow you if you switch computers, switch browsers, or clear your browser's history/data.
 Two ways to handle that, both described below: back up your data, or make your own permanent copy of the whole tracker.